tilezen/vector-datasource/docs/layers.md

 * `outreach`
 * `painter`
 * `parking`
 * `peak` A mountain peak.
-This may additionally have an `elevation` property giving the elevation in meters, where that information is available.
+See above for properties available on peaks and volcanos.
 * `pet`
 * `petroleum_well`
 * `petting_zoo`